-The magnitude of Indians love for cricket is incomparable.
-While most of us have grown up playing cricket and it may seem like a piece of cake, There are a few rules and techniques that you may find interesting.
-For beginners, Here's your complete guide to the Game.
+The magnitude of India's love for cricket is incomparable.
+While most of us have grown up playing cricket and it may seem like a piece of cake, there are a few rules and techniques that you may find interesting.
+Here's your complete guide to the Game for beginners:

 1. What is Cricket?

 Cricket, now phrased as the unendorsed national sport of India owes its introduction to the British.